Use Case

 Glossy and shiny surface against matt dark panels.

-In these challenging scenarios, even optimal lighting design cannot fully resolve the fundamental optical conflict between the need to properly expose bright reflective regions without overexposing them, while simultaneously capturing sufficient detail in darker areas without underexposing them.
+In these challenging scenarios, even optimal lighting design cannot fully resolve the fundamental optical conflict between the need to properly expose bright reflective regions (without overexposing them) and simultaneously capture sufficient detail in darker areas (without underexposing them).

 Standard imaging approaches struggle to simultaneously capture critical details across the full dynamic range of these high-contrast scenes.
 This limitation often results in the loss of essential information in either highlights or shadows, which can significantly compromise defect detection accuracy and reliability in precision inspection applications.

-The Basler ace 2 with Sony’s IMX676 delivers up to 80 dB dynamic range using DOL HDR and in-camera tone mapping, producing balanced images without host-side processing.
-It supports Bayer8, Bayer16, RGB8, and YCbCr output for both display and algorithmic use.
+The Basler ace 2, equipped with Sony’s IMX676 sensor, delivers over 90 dB of dynamic range using DOL HDR.
+With tone mapping implemented in the camera, it provides balanced images directly—no host-side processing required.
+Output formats include Bayer8, Bayer16, RGB8, and YCbCr for both display and algorithmic use.

 The line interleaving mechanism in DOL HDR overlaps long and short exposure readouts, allowing the next exposure to begin before the previous one finishes.
 This significantly minimizes temporal offset between exposures.